The Ultimate Guide to the Louvre

 Save Money with a Paris Tourist Pass

-The Paris Museum Pass gives you access to more than 50 museums and monuments in Paris and the Paris region, including the Louvre Museum.
-The more attractions you visit, the more you save!
+The Paris Museum Pass grants access to over 50 museums and monuments in Paris and the surrounding region, including the Louvre Museum.
+The more you visit, the more you save!
+Read my Paris Museum Pass review, with a couple of simulations to help you maximize the pass on your next trip.

 The Paris Museum Pass has three formulas for 2, 4, or 6 consecutive days – Click here to buy your pass